AN6.40 Two young boys looking up at Ronald Moody’s Midonz. 1939 : box LN4

 The BMA opens its neoclassical building.
 John Russell Pope (1874–1937), one of the most celebrated architects of the early 20th century, designed the building.
 An enthusiast for the Beaux-Arts style, Pope is also responsible for the American Museum of Natural History in New York City; additions to the British Museum and the Tate Gallery in London; and the American Institute of Pharmacy building, Constitution Hall, the National Archives building, the National Gallery of Art, the Scottish Rite Temple, and the Thomas Jefferson Memorial in Washington, DC.

-Visitors were greeted by a monumental cast of Rodin’s Thinker, given to the BMA by Founding Trustee Jacob Epstein, a successful Baltimore merchant and philanthropist whose collection of Old Master paintings was presented as one of the opening exhibitions.
-The centerpiece was Sir Anthony van Dyck’s monumental Rinaldo and Armida (1629), commissioned for England’s King Charles I.
+Visitors are greeted by a monumental cast of Auguste Rodin’s The Thinker, given to the BMA by Founding Trustee Jacob Epstein, a successful Baltimore merchant and philanthropist whose collection of Old Master paintings is presented as one of the opening exhibitions.
+The centerpiece is Sir Anthony van Dyck’s monumental Rinaldo and Armida (1629), commissioned for England’s King Charles I.

 The BMA’s education department—one of the earliest for a U.S. museum—expands with story hours and art classes.
-Attendance for educational programs grew to 15,000 children in 1930–31.
+Attendance for educational programs will grow to 15,000 children in 1930–31.

 1930